(Updated: June 7, 2022)

-Caesars Palace in Las Vegas, Nevada, is one of the most famous casinos in the world and boasts a staggering array of features that attract a huge number of visitors each year, meaning parking is an important issue there.
+Caesars Palace in Las Vegas, Nevada, is one of the most famous casinos in the world and boasts a staggering array of features that attract a huge number of visitors each year, making the cost of parking an important issue.

 So, what are the parking rates at Caesars Palace?

-Thankfully, the casino has an eight-story car park attached to its west side, and self-parking is free for hotel guests at Caesars.
-The first hour of parking is free for visitors, and from there, prices range from $15-$18 for self-parking.
-Valet parking ranges from $20-$40.
+Thankfully, the casino has an eight-story car park with plenty of parking for Caesars Palace guests.
+The first hour of parking is free for all visitors, and from there, prices range from $15-$18 for self-parking Monday through Thursday and $23 on the weekends.
+Parking for hotel guests is always $18.

-In this article, we will outline the different costs for self-parking and valet parking at Caesars Palace in Las Vegas.
+Keep reading as I outline the different costs for self-parking and valet parking at Caesars Palace in Las Vegas in more detail and share a couple of options for free parking somewhat nearby.

 Table of Contents